There may be additional content elsewhere such as in our Photo Gallery and Forum.Displaying 1 - 19 of 19

 Guardsman George Howarth died during operations in Eritrea.

 Dec 40, 52 ME Cdo

 Mar 41, merged into D Bn,Layforce

 Apr 42, merged into ME Cdo C Sqn

-Tpr.
-Willcocks was killed during the period that his Commando were engaged as part of 'D' Bn.
+Trooper William Willcocks died during the period that his Commando were engaged as part of 'D' Bn.
 Layforce in the rearguard action covering the evacuation of allied forces from Crete.